wasiahmad/Awesome-LLM-Synthetic-Data/README.md

-# Large Language Model (LLMs) Generated Synthetic Data: By and For LLMs
+# Synthetic Data of LLMs, by LLMs, for LLMs

 <div align="center">